Not a fun Holi for Mumbai: Transport woes to hit city

-Most buses, taxis, autos and local trains will not ply tomorrow as drivers want to celebrate Holi
+Mumbaikars are very likely to face some transport trouble as most buses, taxis, auto rickshaws and even local trains will not ply tomorrow as drivers want to celebrate the festival of Holi

 Getting to work may prove a tough task on Monday with most taxi, bus and auto unions confirming that a majority of their vehicles will stay off the roads to celebrate Holi.
 Even the railways would run less than regular number of locals during the day.